Christopher Adler home page

 scholarly articles and presentations

 "The Calcuated Groove of Postminimal Percussion."
 Lecture/Recital with Andrew Bliss, presented at the LIVEWIRE Conference, University of Maryland Baltimore County (October 28-30, 2010).
-Download PDF with figures (2.1MB).
+Read it on Academia.edu.

 Reflections on Cross-Cultural Composition, in Arcana II: Musicians on Music, edited by John Zorn, Hips Road/Tzadik, 2007.